mikalai-hryb/notes/terraform.md

 * normal (terraform plan)
   1) reads the current state of any already-existing remote objects and saves this info in memory
-     * when the `-refresh=false` option is provided there is no refresing (reading) remote objects, hence this step is skipped
+     * when the `-refresh=false` option is provided there is no refreshing (reading) remote objects, hence this step is skipped
   2) compares the in-memory state to the current configuration (not to the state file) and noting differences
      * when the `-refresh=false` option is provided the `comparison` is made against the state file
   3) generates a detailed execution plan that outlines the actions it will take to achieve the desired state (resources and outputs)